malchata/aea-denver-notes/README.md

 - Let customers know whether they're anticipating customer needs accurately.
 - Stakeholder interviews reveal knowledge and build consensus.

-### Digital Marketing Strategies for the Busy “Web Master”
+### Digital Marketing Strategies for the Busy "Web Master"
 #### [Sarah Parmenter](https://twitter.com/sazzy)

 - We are still in the first 10,000 days of the web.